Lactose Intolerance versus Cow’s Milk Allergy in babies

 In most cases of cows milk allergy, symptoms will resolve within 6 weeks of starting the above formulas or the mother starting a dairy-free diet.

-CMA can be managed in primary care and our GPs at ROC Private Clinic are very happy to help you to manage your baby’s symptoms.
+CMA can be managed in primary care and our GPs at ROC Clinic are very happy to help you to manage your baby’s symptoms.
 We can make a referral to our in-house dietician to help you navigate your way around a dairy-free diet for you or your baby!

 Leave a Reply